PaulSweeney89/Corona/README.md

 - *covid.py* used for plotting graphs for dataset 1.
 - *covid_map.py* used for plotting map for dataset 2.

-**NOTE:** Input format of dates in the aboce datasets appear to change regularly there, scripts included in repository need to be updated each time to allow for these format changes.
+**NOTE:** Input format of dates in the above datasets appear to change regularly & the data recording system adopted does not appear to be uniform, therefore the scripts included in repository need to be updated each time to allow for these date format changes.

 **Python Libraries:**
 - Pandas